Gemma de Cordova is re-elected to the Bar Council for three year term

 With three years’ experience as a member of the Bar Council, Gemma says:

-She added: ‘Through my role on the Bar Council I will continue to support my fellow barristers in the varied and important work of the Bar Council and I am delighted to have been re-elected for another three year term’.
+“As a parent at the bar, I am keen that the issues of support for parents; retention; and progression in the profession remain firmly on the agenda.”
+She added: “Through my role on the Bar Council I will continue to support my fellow barristers in the varied and important work of the Bar Council and I am delighted to have been re-elected for another three year term.”

 Members of the Bar Council give their time on a voluntary basis to further the work of the Bar Council on behalf of the profession.
 They attend regular meetings throughout the year and are actively involved in a variety of projects, primarily through a committee structure.
 To date Gemma has been involved in the work of the following committees: Young Bar; Equality & Diversity & Social Mobility; and Education and Training.